-38.3 Job search entitlement
+40.2 Job search entitlement

-Where an employer has given notice of termination to an employee, an employee must be allowed up to one day's time off without loss of pay for the purpose of seeking other employment.
-The time off is to be taken at times that are convenient to the employee after consultation with the employer.
+- (a) Where an employer has given notice of termination to an employee, the employee must be allowed time off without loss of pay of up to one day for the purpose of seeking other employment. - (b) The time off under clause 40.2 is to be taken at times that are convenient to the employee after consultation with the employer.

-39. Industry specific redundancy scheme
+41. Industry specific redundancy scheme

-39.1 The following redundancy clause for the on-site building, engineering and civil construction industry (as defined) is an industry specific redundancy scheme as defined in s.12 of the Act.
-In accordance with s.123(4)(b) of the Act the provisions of Subdivision B-Redundancy pay of Division 11 of the NES do not apply to employers and employees covered by this award.
+The following redundancy clause for the on-site building, engineering and civil construction industry (as defined) is an industry specific redundancy scheme as defined in section 12 of the Act.
+In accordance with section 123(4)(b) of the Act the provisions of Subdivision B-Redundancy pay of Division 11 of the NES do not apply to employers and employees covered by this award.

-39.2 Definition
+41.2 Definition

-For the purposes of this clause, redundancy means a situation where an employee ceases to be employed by an employer to whom this award applies, other than for reasons of misconduct or refusal of duty.
+For the purposes of clause 41, redundancy means a situation where an employee ceases to be employed by an employer to whom this award applies, other than for reasons of misconduct or refusal of duty.
 Redundant has a corresponding meaning.

-39.3 Redundancy pay
+41.3 Redundancy pay